apccurtiss/langlang/README.md

 FAQ
 ---

 *There are, like, a billion parser generators.
 Why does this exist?*
-I needed something that allowed for fine-graned controls on the error messages and recovery patterns, because parser error messages suck in most languages and we as a society can do better.
+I needed something that allowed for fine-graned controls on the error messages and recovery patterns, because most parser error messages suck and we as a society can do better.

 *If this "langlang" is so great, why isn't it written in itself?*
 One day it will target Python and this will happen.
 One day...

 *This doesn't have the "fine grained" features you said earlier in the FAQ.
 What gives?*
 It's a work in progress.
 Even the syntax changes a couple times a week.

 *How can I contribute?*
 My emails is in [my bio](https://github.com/apccurtiss).
 If anyone's interested in contributing, send me a message and I'll add contribution directions.
-I haven't yet because they take time and I'm guessing nobody will need them.
+I haven't yet because they take time and I'm guessing nobody will want them.

 *I want changes, but I don't want to contribute.*
 File an issue and I'll see what I can do.